Houston’s Heat & Your Home

-You are told to be careful when doing activities outside during these hot summer day, because the heat can do damage to your health.
+You are told to be careful when doing activities outside during these hot summer days because the heat can do damage to your health.
 However, these high temperatures can also damage your Houston home and you may not know it until the cost of a foundation repair becomes involved.
-While Houston does not have particularly low humidity, the high temperatures can wreck havoc on your home's foundation.
+While Houston does not have particularly low humidity, the high temperatures can wreak havoc on your home's foundation.
 The home can become damaged inside and out, from the roof down to the foundation.

 Once the ground under the home starts to shift due to extreme heat, it can do permanent damage to the home's foundation.
 The damage can result in you needing a foundation repair expert coming in to tell you whether the foundation can be saved and how much it will cost to fix.
 Let's look at a couple of ways extreme heat can affect your home and possibly the foundation, with possible ways to prevent it from happening.